dizhang168/shadow-dom-selection/selection-api-spec-changes.md

 Change "To set the boundary point (node, offset) of a Range range, run these steps:" https://dom.spec.whatwg.org/#concept-range-bp-set

-Add in step 4 part If these steps were invoked as "set the start":
+Change If these steps were invoked as "set the start":
+1. If range's root is not equal to node's root, set range's end to bp.
+2. Otherwise, if bp is after the range's end, set range's end to bp.
+If range is the cached live range of a composed live range composed live range, set composed live range's end to bp.
-3. If range is associated with a composed live range, set composed live range's start to range's start.
+3. Set range's start to bp.
+If range is the cached live range of a composed live range composed live range, set composed live range's start to bp.

-Add in step 4 part If these steps were invoked as "set the end":
+Change If these steps were invoked as "set the end":
+1. If range's root is not equal to node's root, set range's start to bp.
+2. Otherwise, if bp is before the range's start, set range's start to bp.
+If range is the cached live range of a composed live range composed live range, set composed live range's start to bp.
-3. If range is associated with a composed live range, set composed live range's end to range's end.
+3. Set range's end to bp.
+If range is the cached live range of a composed live range composed live range, set composed live range's end to bp.

 ```

-Then, composed live range’s start will stay as {light.firstChild, 10}, but end node will become {innerHost.firstChild, 6}.
+Then, composed live range's start will stay as {light.firstChild, 10}, but end node will become {innerHost.firstChild, 6}.

 This option is better if we want to avoid the side effect of a range.setStart might cause the selection.focusNode to change unexpectedly.